-New section of Bike the Neck path connects Pawleys Island and Murrells Inlet
+Waccamaw Neck Bikeway now connects Pawleys Island and Murrells Inlet

 Bicyclists, joggers and walkers on South Carolina’s Hammock Coast can now access 16 miles of a safe, continuous, paved path from Pawleys Island to Murrells Inlet.

-Georgetown County recently completed a crucial section of the path in the North Litchfield community, from Boyle Drive to Trace Drive, that connects two existing sections in that area.
+Georgetown County recently completed a crucial section of the Waccamaw Neck Bikeway in the North Litchfield community, from Boyle Drive to Trace Drive, that connects two existing sections in that area.
 County officials and community members held a ribbon-cutting ceremony for the new section on Jan.
 15. The Hammock Coast is just a few miles south of Myrtle Beach.

 “This stretch dramatically increases safety for all because it eliminates the only shared road portion of the path where cars and pedestrians have been in conflict on a narrow, curvy roadway,” said James Coley, engineering and capital projects planner for the Georgetown County Department of Public Services.
 “We in Georgetown County are pleased to have been able to complete this portion, and, frankly, we’re looking forward to more sections of bike path being designed and completed all over the county in the near future.”